sbaumohl/sbaumohl/README.md

 ### 👋 Hello there!
 I’m @sbaumohl
-### 🎯 I'm a developer from Saint Louis, Missouri attending the University of Wisconsin-Madison.
+### 🎯 I'm a developer from Saint Louis, Missouri, attending the University of Wisconsin-Madison.

-I have expierience in:
+I have experience in:
 - NodeJs
 - Angular
 - React